What is Reflexive Self-Consciousness?

 How are we to gain and retain Reflexive Self‑consciousness?
 It can be gained only in an act of will in which the will of the self returns to itself.

-Here at The Magic Wheel the Teachings offered through Personal Consultations and Events offer the client and participant an opportunity to understand a working toward Reflexive Self‑consciousness.
-For the comprehensive and in-depth writing Reflexive Self-Consciousness by Eugene Halliday go to a website dedicated to sharing His writing.
+Here at The Magic Wheel the Teachings offered through Personal Consultations offer the client and participant an opportunity to understand a working toward Reflexive Self‑consciousness.
+To know more about the practical application of the writing Reflexive Self-Consciousness by Eugene Halliday please ask.